bcoles/kasld/docs/usage.md

 - `.kaslr.likely.entropy_bits` — the **speculative** residual (the narrower
   best-guess window).
 Gate here to also fail when a speculative technique could plausibly recover the base, accepting that this window is unproven.
+- `slots_initial` / `entropy_bits_initial` — the set the residual is measured
+  against, in both units: `slots` out of `slots_initial` is the ratio the readout prints (`32 of 505`).
+Both are omitted where no such set is modelled for the quantity, which is the same thing a bare count means in the readout.
+  Take the ratio from the slots, not the bits: `ilog2` rounds, so `2^entropy_bits_initial` is 512 where the set holds 505.
 - `slots_upper_bound` — beside every `slots` figure: `true` where the grain the count stands on is a lower bound, so a kernel aligned more coarsely than the engine could prove sits on fewer placements than `slots` says.
 A gate reading